kingo132/a51m-r2-5700m-hackintosh/README.md

 * https://www.reddit.com/r/hackintosh/comments/oml3un/alienware_area_51m_r2_with_rx_5700m_compatible/

 # Some information
-* The intergrated Intel graphic card can only work with external dp or typec monitor.
+* The intergrated Intel graphic card can only work with the typec monitor.
 Currently not work on mac os.
 Refer: https://www.reddit.com/r/Alienware/comments/fl8693/area_51m_with_rtx_2060_and_optimus/